exceptionless/Website/content/docs/clients/dotnet/web-server-example.md

     }
 },
 ```

+You will only pass in the `ServerUrl` if you are self-hosting Exceptionless.
+You'll use this to point to your correct URL.
+The `DefaultData` is metadata you'd like associated with every event you send to Exceptionless.

 With this configured, you can now call the Exceptionless client from anywhere in your server application without first defining the client.